ogaida/usd/README.md

 - [mlr - Miller](http://johnkerl.org/miller/doc/index.html) - a great tool for data-transforming to and from json, csv and many more

 Place the `mlr`-binary in a path, which is in your PATH-Environment.
+Download-Url for mlr-releases: [https://github.com/johnkerl/miller/releases](https://github.com/johnkerl/miller/releases)

 # functions from the commandline-tool `rusdc`